meghananakka04-sys/BankLoanAnalyticsDashboard/README.md

 ## Why This Project Matters

 **For a lending business:** This dashboard structure separates operational reporting from strategic intelligence.
-You can track activity daily (Layer 1) while understanding structural portfolio risk quarterly (Layers 2 + 3).
+You can track activity daily through the portfolio layer while simultaneously understanding deeper structural portfolio risks through segmentation and backend analysis.

 **For the analyst:** Building this taught me that dashboards aren't about pretty charts.
-They're about asking hard questions and organizing data so the answers become visible.
+They're about asking difficult questions and organizing data so the answers become visible.

 **For portfolio managers:** This is how you move from "we're profitable" to "we're profitable because we understand our risk."